Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

   Do not power the equipment on until the failed component has been fixed or changed.

 .. warning::
-  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the Motosuiveur.
+  Lengthy and/or repetitive use of the recovery facility can cause excessive wear of the MotoSuiveur.